Download the App

 “It should be,” Lyric insisted.
 “The trees are dying.
 I felt it.
 If the forest falls—”

 “Enough.”
 Kael’s voice cracked out, a lash of sound.
 “We don’t have the luxury to chase rot and whispers.
 Not when the scouts report movement near the eastern ridge.
-Not when we don’t have enough food to last the winter.”
+Not when we don’t have enough food to last the winter.
+While you were off listening to bark, warriors prepared to bleed.”

 A few heads turned.
-Someone chuckled behind him—low, sharp.
-Lyric kept his back straight, but the skin between his shoulder blades prickled.
+Someone chuckled behind him—low, sharp, meant to cut.
+Lyric kept his back straight, but the skin between his shoulder blades prickled like frostbite.

 “I’m not chasing anything,” he said, quieter now.
 “I’m trying to help.
 In the only way I know how.”

 Kael stepped forward.
-The air between them seemed to freeze.
+The air between them seemed to freeze, as if even the wind dared not pass.

-“What helps,” he said, his voice low, “is strength.
+“What helps,” he said, his voice low and solid, “is strength.
 Focus.
 Brotherhood.
-You talk to trees while the rest of us train to bleed for this pack.”
+You talk to trees while the rest of us train to protect what’s left.
+We hold steel.
+You hold superstition.”

-The words landed like stones.
-Lyric stayed still.
+The words landed like stones, but Lyric stayed still.

-“You’re my son,” Kael added, quieter.
+“You’re my son,” Kael added, quieter now, the words stripped of affection.
 “And still you walk like a stranger.”

 Then he turned and walked away.
 No one said anything.
 No one had to.
-Their silence cut sharper than words.
+Their silence cut sharper than words, filled with a finality Lyric knew too well.

-Lyric let out a slow breath, white mist curling in the air.
+He let out a slow breath, white mist curling in the air.
 His palms ached where his nails had dug in.
-He turned from the yard and made for the edge of the settlement, past the cold stares and shuttered doors.
+He turned from the yard and made for the edge of the settlement, past the cold stares and shuttered doors, the scent of meat and ash in the cookfires, the clatter of wooden bowls behind curtained windows.
+Every sound was familiar—and none of it felt like home.

 He climbed the ridge on unsteady legs.
+The path was steep, littered with shale and jagged roots, but it was a place he had walked often.
 The wind there was thinner, but it had room to breathe.
+It smelled of stone, snow, and faintly—faintly—of pine.

 At the top, he dropped to his knees.
-The rocks were jagged, biting through the fabric of his trousers.
+The rocks bit through the fabric of his trousers, but he welcomed the sting.
 Below, the forest stretched out in dense, dark folds.
 Not welcoming, not safe—but real.
 Alive, even now.
+Still breathing, even if weakly.

 He unclasped the pendant from his neck.
 The smooth wooden leaf rested in his palm, warm from his skin.
 His mother had carved it.
 Her voice surfaced again, softer than the wind: